Septic Arthritis: Pediatric Hip

 - joint thoroughly lavaged with saline;

-- avoid drilling a hole in the neck of femur: either decompression into the joint has already occurred, or primary osteomyelitis
+- avoid drilling a hole in the neck of femur: either decompression into the joint has already occurred, or primary osteomyelitis of metaphysis of

 proximal femur may be treated by antibiotic therapy, which should be commenced immediately after fluid and synovium are

 obtained for culture;

 - if the joint is grossly unstable after decompression, an abduction plaster or spica cast is applied (otherwise, no immobilization is used);

 - leave capsule open, and close skin over drains (drain should be removed in 24 to 48 hours);

 - cefuroxime is the initial systemic antibiotic of choice; it may be changed according to results of cultures and sensitivity studies;

 - septic arthritis of hip may lead to dislocation, subluxation, dysplasia, coxa vara, coxa breva, absence of head & neck of femur, and postinfectious arthritis;